Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Experiments

-\paragraph{Axis 2: Input Form: Head Lemma Tuples vs. Generated Sentences} The input in each experiment can take one of two forms.
-The basic form is $\langle$predicate, argument, semantic role$\rangle$ where the predicate is given in a representative lemma form, and the predicate’s argument is represented by the lemma form of its syntactic head.
-For example, “I ate a pizza with my friends.” could be represented by $\langle$eat, pizza, \role{Patient}$\rangle$.
-Providing more context, and specifically context similar enough to what the LLM presumably was trained on, is what this axis is about.
-The Head Lemma Tuples setting (\experiment{1.x and 3.x}) is how the public test sets are provided, and is also what several previous papers used, including our baselines\footnote{even though in the original \citet{mcrae1998modeling} study, the human raters were given full sentences, but these sentences were not made public as far as we know; see \S\ref{sec:Datasets}}.
-In the Generated Sentences setting (\experiment{2.x and 4.x}), sentence generation happens before the other prompts.
-Sentence generation consists of two steps: (1) generating five sentences and (2) verifying each generated sentence's semantic cohesion.
-The second step is needed as the models (as tested in preliminary trials) seem to generate often semantically incoherent sentences, including using the given argument not in the requested semantic role.
-For each of the five sentences, the final fit score is averaged.
-If steps (1) or (2) fail, we back off to using the head lemma tuples.
-The second column in Table~\ref{tab:OverviewT} specifies the form of the input.
+\paragraph{Axis 2: Input {(Lemma Tuples vs. Generated Sentences)}} The input in each experiment can take one of two forms.
+The basic form (available in the TFE norm data and used in previous work including our baselines) is a $\langle$predicate, argument, semantic role$\rangle$ tuple, where the predicate is a verb lemma and the argument is represented by the lemma form of its syntactic head.
+Adjuncts, subordinate clauses, etc., are ignored.
+The semantic role is taken from either PropBank or VerbNet.
+For example, for the sentence “I ate a pizza with my friends” we would see $\langle$eat, I, \role{Agent}$\rangle$ or $\langle$eat, pizza, \role{Arg1}$\rangle$.
+The \textbf{Lemma Tuples} setting (\experiment{1.x and 3.x}) uses only the lemmas, as in previous work\footnote{In \citet{mcrae1998modeling}, the raters were given full sentences, but they were not made public as far as we know (see footnote~\ref{footnote3}).} In the \textbf{Generated Sentences} setting (\experiment{2.x and 4.x}), a sentence generation step happens before the other prompts.
+We hypothesize that providing more context, similar to what the LLM presumably was trained on, will improve performance.
+Sentence generation consists of two steps: \textbf{1.~Generation:} prompting the \llm\ to generate $k=5$ candidate sentences with the given predicate, argument, and role (see \S\ref{sec:gensentenceApx}), and \textbf{2.~Filtering:} instructing the \llm\ to confirm each generated sentence's semantic cohesion and its use of the specified predicate and argument in its specified semantic role.
+The second step is needed, as the models (as tested in preliminary trials) seem to often generate semantically incoherent sentences, or use the given argument not in the given semantic role.
+Each sentence is given three trials to pass the filtering process, which consists of 4 waterfall Yes/No steps: \textbf{(2a)} is the given sentence semantically coherent, \textbf{(2b)} does the sentence contain the predicate, \textbf{(2c)} does the sentence contain the argument as the given predicate's argument, and \textbf{(2d)} is the argument in the required role for the predicate (see \S\ref{sec:gensentenceApx}).
+The sentence must pass all steps of the filtering process in at least one trial, or it will be filtered out.
+The final fit score is an average over the remaining sentences' scores.
+If steps (1) or (2) fail, we back off to using the lemma tuples.